La Tène , Neuchatel and Celts

 Not much is known about the Celts.
 The main sources are Greek and Latin authors and archaeological finds.
 They show that the Celts are a name for many tribes that inhabited Central and Southern Europe from about 1 300 BC, including the area of present-day Switzerland.

-Two periods are distinguished in science.
-The Hallstatt period or the first Iron Age (1300-400 B.C.) and the La Tène period of the Second Iron Age from 400 to the beginning of Roman times, from 122 B.C. until its incorporation into the Roman Empire from Emperor Augustus around 15 B.C.
+Two periods are distinguished.
+The Hallstatt period or the first Iron Age (1300-400 B.C.) and the La Tène period of the Second Iron Age (400 BC – the Roman occupation) and the incorporation into the Roman Empire around 15 B.C.

 La Tène and Neuchâtel are world-famous, at least among historians.